ludanzhan/Student-Enrollment-Project/README.md

 After the first death in California of an elderly male, Governor Newsom declared a state of emergency to halt in-person instruction in an effort to stop the spread of Covid-19.
 Shutdown had a major impact on families.
 On February 2020: Cases have fallen dramatically prompting schools to reopen.
 On Oct 2021: Mandate to have children vaccinated by Jan 2022.

 ## Research Questions
-  * How many students were enrolled per county?
   * What was the significant change of enrollment pre-Covid vs during Covid?
   * Did enrollment numbers change due to demographics?
   * Is there a correlation between COVID cases vs students enrolled?